-A few years ago, pharmaceutical giant GlaxoSmithKline (GSK) realised it had a public perception problem on its hands.
+A few years ago, pharmaceutical giant GlaxoSmithKline (GSK) realized it had a public perception problem on its hands.
 “Faceless” was the word most often applied when consumers were asked to describe the company, says Kelly O’Callaghan, GSK’s vice president of global brand.
 So GSK embarked on a paid media campaign, intent on showing the human side of the company and how its work saved lives.

 Ironically, GSK’s media buying agency, Mediacom Worldwide, used automation to bring that “human” story to the public’s awareness.
 It bought video ads on premium websites like Time.com, Huffington Post, and Reuters.
-And it used programmatic advertising tools to identify the best-performing audience segments and optimise the ad buy.
+And it used programmatic advertising tools to identify the best-performing audience segments and optimize the ad buy.

 As a result, GSK reached more than 8 million viewers.
 The campaign had a view-through rate of almost 66%, and a cost per view of about 4 cents.
-“We saw a significant shift in public perception”, says O’Callaghan.
+“We saw a significant shift in public perception,” says O’Callaghan.

 To accomplish that, GSK and Mediacom used Google’s Programmatic Guaranteed product, which combines the best aspects of traditional reservation buys with the speed and efficiency of algorithmically driven decision-making.
 Programmatic Guaranteed allows agencies and advertisers to purchase quality inventory from premium publishers at a fixed price.
-The system then automatically optimises ad delivery to the publication’s readers.
+The system then automatically optimizes ad delivery to the publication’s readers.